 Adams County Lawyer for Impersonating a Peace Officer Charges

 Impersonating a Peace / Police Officer in Adams County will land you in serious trouble with law enforcement.
 If you are contacted by police regarding impersonation charges, be smart.
-Exercise your right to remain silent and contact the experienced criminal defense lawyers at O'Malley and Sawyer.
+Exercise your right to remain silent and contact the experienced criminal defense lawyers at Sawyer Legal Group.
 Call us today at 303-830-0880.
 Together, we can protect your future.